openjdk/guide/src/guide/jbs-jdk-bug-system.md

    * An approach that has been used for getting a consistent view of priority is to consider three aspects of the issue: **Impact** of the issue; **Likelihood** of it occurring; and, whether there is a **Workaround**.
 The higher the impact and likelihood the higher the priority; then, having a workaround reduces that priority - but mostly where the impact and likelihood aren't that severe.
 1. Ensure the [Affects Version/s]{.jbs-field} field is correct (within reason).
    * This may involve reproducing the bug, if doing so is fast and easy.
-   * In addition to the version where the bug was found, take special care to also investigate if the bug affects the generally supported releases - e.g. the latest "LTS" release and the latest six-month release.
+   * In addition to the version where the bug was found, take special care to also investigate if the bug affects mainline.
    * The [Affects Version/s]{.jbs-field} isn't meant to be an exhaustive list of releases the issue is relevant to - it should initially be set to the release the issue was reproduced or identified on, and by implication it will be relevant on all releases past that point (see the [(Rel)[-na]{.jbs-label}](#rel-na) label).
 If it's later found to be applicable to an earlier release family then adding that earlier release is encouraged if the issue needs to be fixed in that release.
    * Do not add additional release values to [Affects Version/s]{.jbs-field} for the same release family.
 E.g. If there is the value [11.0.2]{.jbs-value}, don't add [11.0.5]{.jbs-value}, [11.0.7]{.jbs-value} etc. Adding an additional value for a separate release family where it's still reproducible, e.g. [12]{.jbs-value}, isn't necessary but ok, especially if there's been a few releases since the latest version noted.
 E.g. [Affects Version/s]{.jbs-field} is [8]{.jbs-value} but its still relevant to the latest mainline release.
+   * For enhancements the [Affects Version]{.jbs-field} should be empty unless you feel that it is only relevant to a particular release family, and should not go into a future mainline release.
 1. Set the [Fix Version/s]{.jbs-field}.
    * A bug should be fixed first in the most recent version where it exists.
 If you don't know what version the fix will go into set the [Fix Version/s]{.jbs-field} to [tbd]{.jbs-value}.
    * If the bug also exists in older versions it may require [backporting].